sixslimemc/sixcombat/data/sixcombat/IDEAS.md

 Flaming : blaze powder / - | shot on fire
 Aquatic : prismarine crystals / x | keep velocity underwater, and deal more damage to aquatic creatures Impact : iron ingot / x | reduces jump height, movement speed, attack damage, and attack speed by 100% very briefly.
+Echobound : echo shard / - | arrows return to shooter on successful hit. arrows have a 8% chance of breaking for every 1.5 seconds they spend in the ground.
 Pull : chain / x | limits max arrow range scaling with L (itemize on exceeding), pulls target toward you.